nilearn/nilearn/index.rst

     cache_size=100.0, shrinking=True, gamma=0.0))])

-We use a univariate feature selection, but we can use other dimension reduction such as
+We use a univariate feature selection, but we can use other dimension reduction such as `RFE
-`RFE
 <http://scikit-learn.sourceforge.net/modules/generated/scikits.learn.
 feature_selection.rfe.RFE.html>`_

 Third step: launch it on real data
 ==================================

-Fit (train) and predict (test):
+Fit (train) and predict (test)
 -------------------------------

 In scikits-learn, prediction function have a very simple API:

   - a *fit* function that "learn" the parameters of the model from the data.
     Thus, we need to give some training data to *fit*

     >>> anova_svc.fit(X, y)